GED Mississippi Requirements

-In Mississippi, you get your GED diploma if you pass the four GED subject tests.
+To get your GED Mississippi diploma, you are required to pass the four GED subject tests.
 You can take these tests online or at a testing center.

-To be able to sit for the GED® test or the GED Ready® tests, candidates must set up an account on the website GED.com.
+To be able to sit for the GED® test or the GED Ready® tests, you must set up an account on the website GED.com.

 Online GED Classes